-50 years old.
+Exercise for 50 year olds?
 Is it Old?
 There is an age-old saying that Age is Just a Number.
-To keep it as a number only we need to do some physical activity or a workout and keep our bodies strong, flexible, balanced & have endurance both mentally and physically.
+To keep it as a number only, we need to do some physical activity or a workout to keep our bodies strong, flexible, balanced & mentally and physically endurance.
+Working out at 50 can be developed into a good hobby too.
+A very fruit full hobby indeed.

 And in the end, it’s not the years in your life that count.
 It’s the life in your years.

-Participation in sports can be an excellent workout for you physically as well as mentally.
+Participation in sports can be an excellent workout for you physically and mentally.
 According to Researchgate.net, there are various benefits of older adult sports participation.
 The most important being

 - Improvement in Physical Health